1. Poopy Nano

 5. Car

-Automatic Mode of the Poopy Nano 2.
-When turned on, the litter box will automatically start cleaning after each use by your cat.
-When off, the litter box will NOT clean automatically.
-This is useful when, for example, you have a kitten that is lighter than 1 kg.
-By turning this mode off, the Poopy actually functions as a normal litter box.
+Automatic mode of the Poopy Nano .
+When enabled, the litter box will automatically start cleaning after each use by your cat.
+When disabled, the litter box will NOT clean automatically.
+This is useful if, for example, you have a kitten that weighs less than 1 kg.
+By disabling this mode, the Poopy functions as a normal litter box.

 6. Cleaning